CCI-MOC/hil/docs/migrations.md

 The value of `down_revision` should be the identifier of the previous migration script.
 The value of `branch_labels` should be `('<branch_name>',)` where `branch_name`
 should match what was used in the command to generate the migration script.
+Finally, the value of `branch_lables` in the previous migration script (named by `down_revision` in the new one) must be set to `None`.
+This will need to be changed manually.

 Sanity check the output; Alembic often does a good job generating scripts, but it should not be trusted blindly.